 The visitor may then proceed to the Resident’s room.

-Visitors who fail passive screening should not enter the home when ill and should leave the home immediately and self isolate at their own home and follow Public Health guidance.
+Visitors who fail passive screening should not enter the home when ill and should leave the home immediately and follow Public Health guidance.

 Masking for Caregivers and Visitors

-In outbreak situations, or if a Resident is on additional precautions, all individuals are required to comply with masking and other personal protective equipment requirements as directed by the outbreak management team and the local public health unit.
+• In outbreak situations, or if a Resident is on Additional Precautions, all individuals are required to comply with masking and other personal protective equipment.

 Visitors should continue to avoid visiting a long term care home for 10 days after symptom onset or positive test result.